The Pension Reform Act empowers the employee to choose his/her Pension Fund Administrator (PFA), open and maintain a Retirement Savings Account (RSA).

 SECTION 4(3) of the Pension Reform Act (PRA), 2014 allows active employees under the Contributory Pension Scheme (CPS) to contribute voluntarily in addition to the mandatory contributions into their respective Retirement Savings Account (RSA) in order to augment their pension at retirement.

 Similarly, section 4 (7) allows employees exempted from CPS to participate voluntarily in the CPS, subject to PENCOM’s Guideline.

-Effective from The following rules and activities must be adopted:
+Effective from December 01, 2017 the following rules and activities must be adopted: